Hitman (2016 video game): Plot

 The Client puts a third ICA contract in motion to reveal another Providence member, the reclusive media tycoon Thomas Cross.
-Cross had ordered a coverup that exonerated his son, famed indie rock singer Jordan Cross, for the murder of his girlfriend Hannah Highmoore; the Client reveals the truth to her family.
+Cross had ordered a coverup that enabled his son, famed indie rock singer Jordan Cross, to escape legal consequences for the murder of his girlfriend Hannah Highmoore by disguising her death as an apparent accident; the Client reveals the truth to her family.
 The Highmoores hire 47 to kill Jordan Cross and Ken Morgan, the Cross family lawyer and fellow Providence member who oversaw the coverup, while both are staying at a private resort in Bangkok.
 Deploying forces from a private militia under his control, the Client kidnaps Thomas Cross from Jordan's funeral and kills him, then steals billions of dollars from his offshore bank accounts.
 The ICA, realizing an unknown party has benefited from the Cross contract, re-examines 47's previous contracts and discovers the Client's role in setting them up.

-The ICA learns of the existence of a training camp for the Client's militia, based in an old industrial farm in rural Colorado.
+The ICA learns of a training camp for the Client's militia, based in an old industrial farm in rural Colorado.
 Seeking to eliminate the Client for his manipulation, the agency orders a premature operation due to the intervention of Soders, a member of ICA's executive board.
-47 is sent to the camp to eliminate the militia's leader, eco-terrorist Sean Rose, and three other key militia members.
+47 is sent to the camp to eliminate the militia's leader, eco-terrorist Sean Rose and three other key militia members.
 47 discovers a secret room filled with the Client's research, revealing both the connections of the previous contracts to Providence and the Client's obsession with 47 himself.
 Diana also discovers that Soders is a mole for Providence and has been manipulating the agency on their behalf.
 The Client, who has been secretly tracking 47, uses this opportunity to go into hiding.

 47 assassinates Soders and his Providence liaison, yakuza associate and fixer Yuki Yamazaki, at a hospital in Hokkaido, where Soders is set to receive needed medical treatment in exchange for a list of all active ICA operatives.
 Subsequently, Providence uncovers the Client's role in the attacks.
 An unnamed Providence member approaches Diana on a train, seeking to hire the ICA to target the Client.
 Diana refuses but starts to reconsider when the Providence member offers to reveal information about 47's past.